BoolSPL/BoolSPL-CUDA-Library/README.md

 ### BSbox-tools: console application program

 BSbox-tools is developed console application program for representation, defining and computing the most important cryptographic properties of Boolean and Vector Boolean functions (S-boxes).
 With other words BSbox-tools represents a console interface program on the BoolSPL library.
 The version BSbox-tools_v0.2 is based on BoolSPL_v0.2 library version.
-Availaible on: <a href="http://www.moi.math.bas.bg/moiuser/~data/Results/Crypto/BSbox-tools.html">Link</a>
+Availaible on: Official <a href="http://www.moi.math.bas.bg/moiuser/~data/Results/Crypto/BSbox-tools.html">Link</a>, GitHub <a href="https://github.com/BoolSPL/BSbox-tools">Link</a>

 ### Reference and Publications related to the BoolSPL library